 Live parking updates for city centre car parks are available on www.bathcarparks.co.uk

-First Great Western have provided us with their draft timetable for race day.
-There is some engineering work planned for race day so they suggest that runners and spectators check train times in the last week or so prior to race day.
+First Great Western will be organising additional trains for competitors and spectators on race day.
+Details will be published closer to the event. publish provided us with their draft timetable for race day.
+There may be some engineering work over race weekend so runners and spectators are recommended to check train times in the last week or so prior to race day.

 Scheduled Bus Services

 There will be a number of changes and diversions to normal scheduled bus services on race day.
-For full details of the amended services please visit the Travel West website – CLICK HERE
+Further details of the amended services will be published on the Travel West website closer to the event – CLICK HERE

 Remember that you’ll be in good company – nearly 12,000 of you will be setting off from Great Pulteney Street at 11.00am and the atmosphere in the Runners Village beforehand is great.
 Arrive early to have chance to soak it up – and please bring an old warm top that you don’t mind discarding as you start the race.
 Most of our ‘regular’ runners know to arrive at the Village before 9.00am.
 Our help desk will be open from 8.00am.
-At 10.00am we open the half marathon start pens as it can take an hour to filter from the Runners Village into the start pens.
+At 10.00am we open the half marathon start pens as takes up to an hour to filter up from the Runners Village into the start pens.